-Kathy Biberstein serves as Alkermes’ in-house General Counsel and Secretary, and Chief Compliance Officer.
+Kathy Biberstein serves as Alkermes' in-house Chief Legal Officer and Chief Compliance Officer, as well as Secretary of Alkermes plc.
 Ms. Biberstein held several senior legal positions prior to joining Alkermes in 2003, including General Counsel and member of the Executive Committee at Serono in Geneva, Switzerland from 1993 to 2000, where she built a worldwide legal department.
 Just prior to joining Alkermes, Ms. Biberstein was Of Counsel at Crowell & Moring LLC, and earlier in her career, Ms. Biberstein was a member of the Executive Board of the World Economic Forum.
 Ms. Biberstein received a Bachelor of Science degree from Kettering University and a Juris Doctor from the University of Michigan Law School.

 Madeline Coffin leads Alkermes’ human resources team, with responsibility for global compensation and benefits, talent acquisition, employee engagement and growth and organization development.
 Ms. Coffin has held a number of senior human resource positions at companies including Analog Devices, Sun Microsystems, Wang Software and Bay Networks.
 Prior to joining Alkermes, she founded her own company, which focused on the strategic human resource needs of growing companies for clients in a broad range of industries.
 Ms. Coffin holds a Bachelor of Arts degree from Penn State University and a Master of Industrial and Labor Relations from Cornell University.

 Elliot Ehrich leads the discovery, delivery science, research and development, project management and medical affairs functions at Alkermes.
 Prior to joining Alkermes in 2000, Dr. Ehrich spent seven years at Merck & Co., overseeing the successful clinical development and registration of novel pharmaceuticals.
 Dr. Ehrich is a Fellow of the American College of Rheumatology and has had numerous publications in peer-reviewed journals.
-He also serves on the Scientific Advisory Board of Aileron Therapeutics, a privately held biopharmaceutical company, and Heptares Therapeutics.
+He also serves on the Scientific Advisory Boards of Aileron Therapeutics and Heptares Therapeutics, both privately held biopharmaceutical companies.
 Dr. Ehrich was a Phi Beta Kappa graduate of Princeton University where he received a Bachelor of Arts degree in biochemistry.
 He worked as a research associate at the European Molecular Biology Laboratory (EMBL) in Heidelberg, Germany and later earned his medical degree from Columbia University, College of Physicians and Surgeons.
 At Stanford University, Dr. Ehrich completed a residency in internal medicine and a clinical fellowship in the Department of Immunology and Rheumatology.
 He was subsequently a postdoctoral research fellow at the Howard Hughes Medical Institute at Stanford University School of Medicine, in the Department of Microbiology and Immunology.

 Blair Jackson leads business development at Alkermes, encompassing licensing efforts, new product evaluation and alliance management.
 Since joining Alkermes in 1999, Mr. Jackson has served in various roles within the company in both a scientific and corporate capacity.
-Mr. Jackson also serves on the board of Civitas Therapeutics, a privately held biopharmaceutical company focused on developing transformative pulmonary delivery therapies.
 Mr. Jackson received a Bachelor of Arts degree in biochemistry from the University of Calgary, a Bachelor of Arts in chemical engineering and a Master of Business Administration from the University of Alberta, and a Master of Science in chemical engineering practice from the Massachusetts Institute of Technology.